VishvasPancholi1604/Verification-IP-and-Testcases-Generator/README.md

 # Verification-IP-and-Testcases-Generator

 This Python script facilitates the creation of a Verification IP (VIP) or UVC (Universal Verification Component) for various architectures.
-The script currently supports two modes: VIP Generator and Testcase Generator.
+The script currently supports two modes:

+    1. VIP Generator
+    2. Testcase Generator

+##--------------------
 ## VIP Generator
+##--------------------

 ### Usage